mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

       <h4>Register Docker Account</h4>

-    KServe cannot resolve locally built Docker image, so you need to push the image to a Docker registry.
+    Since KServe cannot resolve locally built Docker image, you need to push the image to a Docker registry.
-    In this tutorial, we simply push the image to `Docker Hub <https://hub.docker.com/>`_, however, you can use any other Docker registry such as
-    `Amazon ECR <https://aws.amazon.com/ecr/>`_ or private registry.
+    For this tutorial, we'll push the image to `Docker Hub <https://hub.docker.com/>`_, but you can use any other Docker registry, such as `Amazon ECR <https://aws.amazon.com/ecr/>`_ or private registry.

-    If you don't have DockerHub account yet, you can create one at https://hub.docker.com/signup.
+    If you don't have a Docker Hub account yet, create one at https://hub.docker.com/signup.

     .. raw:: html

       <h4>Build a Docker Image</h4>

-    You can build a ready-to-deploy Docker image with ``mlflow models build-docker`` command:
+    Build a ready-to-deploy Docker image with the ``mlflow models build-docker`` command:

     .. code-block:: bash

       $ mlflow models build-docker -m runs:/<run_id_for_your_best_run>/model -n <your_dockerhub_user_name>/mlflow-wine-classifier --enable-mlserver

-    This command will build a Docker image with the model and dependencies, and tag it as ``mlflow-wine-classifier:latest``.
+    This command builds a Docker image with the model and dependencies, tagging it as ``mlflow-wine-classifier:latest``.

     .. raw:: html

       <h4>Push the Docker Image</h4>

-    Once the image is built, you can push it to Docker Hub (or push to other registry you want using the appropriate command):
+    After building the image, push it to Docker Hub (or to another registry using the appropriate command):

     .. code-block:: bash